 When I was in seminary a man I knew came up to me in the library asking me how to pronounce some Greek words out of Revelation 2.
 I did my best without thinking twice.
 Later I realized he wanted to say the Greek correctly in a sermon.
 He didn’t know Greek.

 “But in the Greek it says…” I am sure you have heard it before or possibly even said it.
-You know the pastor (or you!) is getting serious when they do.
+You know the pastor (or you!) is getting serious.

 - You probably only know enough Greek to be dangerous.
 Of course, it’s hard to know when you know enough!
 Reading Exegetical Fallacies is a good start, but that is just the tip of the iceberg!
 You are most likely getting insight from a commentary, which you probably do not understand fully.
 Be slow to think you understand Greek.